Skip to main content

 6. Under/Over hours- This is the difference between how many hours have been accrued minus how many hours have already been taken.

-7. Accruable hours- This shows how many hours the care professional will save up between now and the end of the holiday year.
+7. Accruable hours- This shows how many hours the Carer will save up between now and the end of the holiday year.
 Please note: this is a projection, based on current averages of hours worked.

-8. Future booked hours- How many holiday days the care professional has booked in the future multiplied by the current average hours worked per day.
+8. Future booked hours- This is how many holiday days the Carer has booked in the future multiplied by the current average hours worked per day.

-11. Future bookable hours- This is an overview showing the projected hours that a care professional should be able to book as holiday in the current holiday year.
+11. Future bookable hours- This is an overview showing the projected hours that a Carer should be able to book as holiday in the current holiday year.
 This is based on their current surplus (or deficit) of accrued holiday and accruable hours minus any future booked hours.

-How to find the Holiday Pay Summary for Payroll report
+What does the Holiday Pay Summary for Payroll report show?

 This report will show you: